Web chat, chatbots, virtual assistants, virtual

 access to knowledge bases and a visual appearance that can change depending on

 who it is talking to, and the subject of the conversation.
-Chatbots are often
+AI Chatbots are often

 found in the web chat channel, but the functionality can be used in any other